Quick Answer

-Ontario homeowners who spend time outdoors — especially near conservation areas, ravines, or the Oak Ridges Moraine — should know how to tell a tick bite from a mosquito bite.
-While both can cause a red, irritated mark on the skin, the implications are very different.
+The difference between a tick bite and a mosquito bite comes down to one check you can make immediately: a mosquito is long gone by the time you notice the itchy welt, while a tick is still attached and feeding.
+Ontario homeowners who spend time outdoors — especially near conservation areas, ravines, or the Oak Ridges Moraine — need that distinction, because while both can cause a red, irritated mark on the skin, the implications are very different.
 Mosquito bites are usually just itchy nuisances.
 Tick bites carry a small but real risk of Lyme disease, which is now established throughout the Greater Toronto Area and York Region.

 The Key Difference: Mosquitoes Leave, Ticks Stay